BlakeRain/blakerain.com/content/posts/moving-lambdas-to-rust.md

 ## Implementing the API

 The initial implementation of the API in Rust has gone very easily, mostly due to the structures provided in various crates available to Rust, including the [lambda-http] crate.
+I was able to finish most of the API code on one Sunday morning.

 Making the calls to DynamoDB in Rust was a very nice experience.
 The AWS client crate makes use of "builder" syntax, which works quite nicely.
 For example, to build a query for a particlar path and